compsoc-edinburgh/website/README.md

 * Help members to learn web technologies and web development best practices

 ## Sounds good, what now?
-This page lists some first ideas around what we might need/want for the website, until we can put together a first formal meeting, which will probably be late May / early June 2016.
+This page lists some first ideas around what we might need/want for the website, until we can put together a first formal meeting.

 ## Join us <a href="https://www.irccloud.com/invite?channel=%23sigweb&amp;hostname=irc.imaginarynet.uk&amp;port=6697&amp;ssl=1" target="_blank"><img src="https://www.irccloud.com/invite-svg?channel=%23sigweb&amp;hostname=irc.imaginarynet.uk&amp;port=6697&amp;ssl=1"  height="18"></a>

 #### Meetings
 Meetings will be held on a monthly basis, in person.
 Meetings will also have a web conference open in the event that a SIG member wishes to join remotely.
 As such, the meeting venue should be suitable to accommodate this.

 #### Online
 We hang out in #sigweb on Imaginarynet (irc.imaginarynet.uk), come say hi, have a chat.
 For now we're throwing around basic ideas of what technology stacks we should consider, and generally are just getting ideas out to others in the group for discussion at our first meeting, where we will start a formal plan.

-## Ideas
-What follows are some of the key features we have already identified for needs of the new website
-* Must be easy to contribute to
-* Must be easy to set up / deploy

-With those ideas there, some technologies identified that could be of use:
-* Docker (for ease of setting up, especially for contributors)
-* Jekyll (Can you write text?
-Then you can contribute!)
-* Micro web frameworks (Sinatra/Flask)

-We also think it might be nice to have a look at using Bourbon / Neat / Bitters / Refills alongside Sass for laying things out as well, but that's up for discussion :heart: